-At Level 3, the one-on-one advisory essay tutorials which are typically associated with each module enable lecturers and students to work together on a particular piece of student work, improving it and giving the student the opportunity to elaborate and defend their views in discussion.
+At Level 3, the one-on-one advisory essay tutorials which are associated with each module enable lecturers and students to work together on a particular piece of student work, improving it and giving the student the opportunity to elaborate and defend their views in discussion.
 The lecturer reads a draft of the essay prior to the advisory tutorial and provides detailed comments on it during the session.
-The peer feedback sessions which some modules employ instead allow students to acquire a better understanding of the way in which the marking process works, and to develop their writing skills by seeing how their choices affect the ways in which final marks are determined.